vergecurrency/MyVergies/README.md

 ### BEFORE CONTRIBUTING

-This repository is in alpha state and so it's not ready for feature pull requests.
+This repository is in beta state and so it's not ready for feature pull requests.